usnavy/Navy-Design-Guide/design-methods.md

 #### Imagery

 Images should be selected for their ability to express your message and reflect your brand’s style.
-Whether you use user-generated photography, professional photography, or different styles of illustration, they should all lend an authentic and qualitative look and feel that reflects the Navy.
+Whether you use user-generated photography, professional photography, or different styles of illustration, they should all lend an authentic qualitative look and  reflects the Navy.
 Images should be related to one another by sharing a common function, style, and intention.

 #### Color